Updated July 6, 2026

 How to Buy Car Insurance

 Start by comparing a car insurance quote in Florida using the same coverage limits and deductibles across several carriers, because the state has 720 active insurers and pricing can vary widely.
-The Florida Office of Insurance Regulation oversees the market, so it helps to work with an agent who understands how carriers file and price policies in the state.
+The Florida Office of Insurance Regulation oversees the market, so it helps to work with a licensed insurance professional who understands how carriers file and price policies in the state.
 Ask for quotes that separately show liability coverage in Florida, collision coverage in Florida, comprehensive coverage in Florida, uninsured motorist coverage in Florida, medical payments coverage in Florida, and rental reimbursement coverage in Florida so you can see what each layer adds.

 When you request quotes, be ready to share your vehicle year, make, model, annual mileage, garaging location, and claims history.
 Those details matter in Florida because location, coverage limits, deductibles, and policy endorsements all affect price.
 If you live near the coast or in an area exposed to hurricanes and flooding, ask how comprehensive coverage and deductibles are handled.
 If you commute in higher-traffic areas, ask about limits that better match local crash severity and average claim cost.